Written by : Knowledge Centre Team

 Steps required in retirement planning: Typically, to draw a retirement plan.
 You need to consider the fund requirement for your post-retirement years.
 With the rise in per capita income, you must always consider a sufficiently large retirement corpus for your future needs.

-Conclusion: Thus, before drawing a retirement plan, always remember to consider your future spending goals.
+Thus, before drawing a retirement plan, always remember to consider your future spending goals.
 Among the different options for building retirement corpus, you can also zero in on Unit Linked Insurance Plans (ULIPs), which provide the dual benefits of market-linked returns along with the protection of a live cover.
-You can zero in on the Invest 4G plan from Canara HSBC Life Insurance, which maximises your savings through loyalty Additions, wealth boosters and return of mortality charges.
+You can zero in on the Promise4Growth Plus Canara HSBC Life Insurance, which maximises your savings through loyalty Additions, wealth boosters and return of mortality charges.